shaifepami/POA_BLOCKCHAIN/README.md

 - Complete the rest of the prompts, and when you are back at the main menu, choose the "Manage existing genesis" option.

 - Export genesis configurations.
-This will fail to create two of the files, but we only need `dlchain.json`.
+This will fail to create two of the files, but we only need  the json for the name of your network and specifically for my network being `samchain.json`.

 ## Initialize the Nodes with the Genesis' Json File

-Using geth, we initialize each node with the new `dlchain.json`.
+Using geth,initialize each node with the new `samchain.json`.

-Open side by side two Git Bash windows, one for Node 11 and the other for Node 22, and run the following commands:
+Open side by side two  terminals such as Git Bash windows, one for Node 11 and the other for Node 22, and run the following commands:

-`./geth --datadir node11 init dlchain.json`
+`./geth --datadir node11 init samchain.json`

-`./geth --datadir node22 init dlchain.json`
+`./geth --datadir node22 init samchain.json`

 ## Begin Mining Blocks